prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 I'll tell my big brother on you, and he can thrash you with his little finger."
 % I will definitely tell him- he will hit you!- he said.

-%I`m not afraid of your brother.
+% I`m not afraid of your brother.
 % I also have a brother.
-%He is older than your brother.
+% He is older than your brother.
 My brother can throw him over that fence, too."
 [Both brothers were imaginary.]

-%-You are lying!
+% - You are lying!

 % You talk nonsense.

 Tom drew a line in the dust with his big toe, and said:

-%- I will draw the line,be carefull.
+% - I will draw the line, be carefull.
 "I dare you to step over that, and I'll lick you till you can't stand up,Anybody that'll take a dare will steal sheep."